This post contains affiliate links. Read the full disclosure here.

 Back in the summer of 2021, when we were getting our vaccinations but really weren’t sure what travel was going to look like later that year, we started talking about re-booking the San Diego trip we had originally planned to take in 2020.
 We eventually did book and later take that San Diego trip in October 2021.
 But I wasn’t convinced until we were actually getting on the airplane that it was actually going to happen.

-Enter my back-up plan: if we weren’t sure California would happen in Fall 2021, surely we would at least be good driving down to the Disney World!
+Enter my back-up plan: If we weren’t sure California would happen in Fall 2021, surely we would at least be good driving down to the Disney World!

 Which is how we ended up taking a short trip to Disney World over Thanksgiving Break.